 – Step 8: Make a list of all your must-sees/dos

-Don’t actually book anything unless it’s a tour or activity or show or something else you think may book before you get there.
+Don’t actually book anything unless it’s a tour/activity/show you think may book up before you get there.
 This will give you a lot more flexibility in your schedule!
 I always love waiting until I arrive to my location to see what locals recommend as well so be sure to keep some wiggle room in the itinerary!

 There is usually no need to buy tickets for public transportation in advance